Kethen/tdu2_physics_tweaks/README.md

 }
 ```

+Changed values are logged in `tdu2_physics_tweaks_log.txt` for db tuning reference.

 ### Trouble shooting

+Make sure your edited config is a valid json file and contains all the keys this tool needs.

-Check `tdu2_physics_tweaks_log.txt` if the game refuses to start/self closes
+Check `tdu2_physics_tweaks_log.txt` if the game refuses to start/self closes.

 ### Building

-On windows, install cygwin, along with mingw64-i686-gcc-g++ tool chain, then run build.sh at the project root in cygwin shell
+On windows, install cygwin, along with mingw64-i686-gcc-g++ tool chain, then run `build.sh` at the project root in cygwin shell.

-On linux, install podman from your package manager then run build_podman.sh
+On linux, install podman from your package manager then run `build_podman.sh`.

 ### Credits